 C. Filing a Lawsuit in Small Claims Court

-If a landlord wrongfully withholds all or any portion of the deposit, a tenant is entitled to two times the amount wrongfully withheld.
+If a landlord wrongfully withholds all or any portion of the security deposit, a tenant is entitled to two times the amount wrongfully withheld.

 A small claims lawsuit can be filed against a landlord in the Circuit Court - Small Claims division in the county where the rental property was located.
 A filing fee is usually required but you may ask the court to waive the fee.
 You can ask the small claims clerks for the form to make that request.